wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/4-data.md

 All components that are created in Dataverse are held as metadata, meaning that the components are discoverable and that the properties for components are accessible to applications and tools.
 This metadata is used by Power Apps and Power Automate, reducing the effort that is required to create apps and flows.
 For example, the data type of a column and its range of possible values are held in metadata.
 In this example, Power Apps studio is able to access this metadata and automatically configure the control when a column is added to a form.

 The data that is held in Dataverse is abstracted from the underlying data storage mechanism.
-The data could be stored in the Elastic Database feature of SQL Database, Microsoft Azure Storage, Cosmos DB, or Azure Data Lake Storage.
+The data could be stored in the Elastic Database feature of Azure SQL Database, Azure Storage, Azure Cosmos DB, or Azure Data Lake Storage.
 The maker doesn't have to concern themselves with the storage; they can access the data through the APIs that are provided by Dataverse.
 Microsoft decides how to store data differently, depending on type, for files, images, and text.

 Dataverse provides an event model for integrating with other systems, and import and export data processing capabilities are provided.